keptn-contrib/dynatrace-service/README.md

 The *dynatrace-service* is a [Keptn](https://keptn.sh) service that sends information about the current state of a pipeline run for a service to Dynatrace by sending events for the correlating detected service.
-In addition the service is responsible for installing the [Dynatrace OneAgent operator](https://github.com/Dynatrace/dynatrace-oneagent-operator) as well as configuring your Dynatrace tenant to fully interact with the Keptn installation.
+In addition the service is responsible for configuring your Dynatrace tenant to fully interact with the Keptn installation.

 The service is subscribed to the following [Keptn CloudEvents](https://github.com/keptn/spec/blob/master/cloudevents.md):